Augmented Equivariant Attention Networks for Microscopy Image Reconstruction: Model Augmentation with Shared References

 \section{Model Augmentation with Shared References}

-Previous studies~\citep{yuan2019learning, liu2020global} have explored different approaches to include a learnable query in the attention operator to capture common features among different images.
+Previous studies~\cite{yuan2019learning, liu2020global} have explored different approaches to include a learnable query in the attention operator to capture common features among different images.
 Such attention operators with learnable query have been shown to bring a promising performance boost, especially in NLP and image classification tasks.
-However, the attention operators with learnable query can, on the contrary, limit the performance of models for image-to-image transformation tasks such as image super-resolution, as such operators are not able to preserve an essential property required by the image-to-image transformation models, \emph{i.e.}, the equivariance to spatial permutations.
+However, the attention operators with learnable query can, on the contrary, limit the performance of models for image-to-image transformation tasks such as image super-resolution, as such operators are not able to preserve an essential property required by the image-to-image transformation models, \emph{i.e.}, the equivariance to spatial permutations. \scndrev{Note that such properties are not changed by increasing network depth, modifying architectures other then the attention operator, or simply applying data augmentations.
+Therefore, the issue cannot be addressed by these approaches.}

 In this section, we analyze the equivariance property in subsection~\ref{sec:property}, and show that such property is violated when the attention mechanism includes learned query in subsection~\ref{sec:property}.
 Based on our analysis, we propose in subsection~\ref{sec:sr} the attention operator with shared references that are able to capture common features among images without violating the equivariance property.